jakechaley/Mr-Robogers-Neighborhood/README.md

 5

 Describe: numberPrinter()
-Test: It should replace any number constaining the number 1 with  "Beep!"
-      It should replace any number constaining the number 2 with  "Boop!"
+Test: It should replace any number constaining the number 2 with  "Boop!"
-      It should replace any number constaining the number 3 with  "Won't you be my neighbor?"
 Code:
 Const: 5
 NumberPrinter(number)